• Skip to primary navigation

 Close up of a raw bavette steak to show grain.

 You need delicious butter and a fresh slab of meat for this delicious campfire Grilled Bavette Steak.
-You can make the butter ahead of time so it is ready to go.
+You can make the compound butter recipe ahead of time so it is ready to go.

 For the umami butter: